virtuozzo/cloudscripting-docs/docs/reference/actions.md

 - `path` - path where a file is available
 - `replacements` - list of replacements within the node's configuration files
     - `pattern` - regular expressions to find a string (e.g. *app\\.host\\.url\\s*=\\s*.**)
-    - `replacement` - string to replace.
-Herewith, you can use as replacement any string value, including any combination of <a href="http://docs.cloudscripting.com/reference/placeholders" target="_blank">placeholders</a>.
+    - `replacement` - you can use as replacement any string value, including any combination of <a href="http://docs.cloudscripting.com/reference/placeholders" target="_blank">placeholders</a>

 <!-- DeletePath -->
 <!-- RenamePath -->